 This tour is a suggested itinerary designed by our specialist team!
 Choose this itinerary or alter it to design your own Journey.

-This comprehensive tour visits all the major highlights or Peru.
+This comprehensive tour visits all the major highlights of Peru.
 Starting in Lima the trip journeys south to Ica, Nazca and Arequipa before heading up into the Andes via Arequipa.
 Once in the Andes we spend time on Lake Titicaca before heading onto Cusco and of course Machu Picchu.

-After Machu Picchu we take a trip down to the Amazon Jungle.
-A perfect place to relax in your Jungle lodge after such a long itinerary.
+After Machu Picchu we take a trip down to the Amazon Jungle - a perfect place to relax in your Jungle lodge after such a long itinerary.

 DAY 1: Arrival transfer in Lima